The Australian Health Design Council The Australian Health Design Council

 Healthcare also extends beyond individual patients.
 It affects carers, families and communities who support people in need, at all stages of life.
 Together, we will explore how healthcare infrastructure can become a vital part of thriving communities.

-Stream 1: Rethinking the Footprint
+Rethinking the footprint

 Challenging the infrastructural footprint of healthcare is necessary and urgent to better support people, communities and the environment.
 This stream examines how infrastructure can be leaner, more flexible and more resilient, while continuing to support safety, dignity and quality of care.